scotstan/bonsai-simulink/samples/moab/README.md

 You should not need to modify any values in the bonsaiTrain script, but to help clarify a few areas that happen in the script:

-When you are running bonsaiTrain locally, you may want to see the Mechanics Explorer so you can see the ball position both locally and compare it to how the visualization is displayed in the Bonsai dashboard.
+When you are running bonsaiTrain locally, you may want to see the Mechanics Explorer so you can see the ball position both locally and compare it to how the visualization is displayed in the Bonsai UI.
 However, once you upload your model to the Bonsai server environment you cannot see the model, so it is disabled.
 If you attempt to render the model in the server environment the connection will likely timeout and training will not start correctly.

 ```matlab
 % are we running in our local desktop